 Skin cancer is on the rise today in the United States, and it is more important than ever to identify and treat these lesions early.
 The “ABCDE” of melanoma is not always one hundred percent accurate.
 Dr. Green has removed many small melanomas which were clinically under four millimeters in size.
 Careful examination of a dark lesion and biopsy may be indicated to be certain of the correct diagnosis and treatment.
 The current statistics by the Skin Cancer Foundation, is that 1 in 5 Americans will develop skin cancer by the age of 70.
 Dr. Green is a member of the American Academy of Dermatology and recommends yearly skin cancer examinations to diagnose, treat, and prevent skin cancer.

 No, sunspots or age spots are completely benign and do not turn into skin cancer.
-However, due to repeated sun exposure, patients with an increased number of sun spots are more predisposed to developing skin cancer.
-Sun spots are a warning that you have had too much sun exposure which has caused damage to your skin.
+However, due to repeated sun exposure, patients with an increased number of sunspots are more predisposed to developing skin cancer.
+Sun pots are a warning that you have had too much sun exposure which has caused damage to your skin.

 - Apply sunscreen daily before going outdoors.

 - Reapply sunscreen at regular intervals, especially after swimming or sweating.